sg1527/k8_multinode_installation_process/README.md

  sudo systemctl status kubelet

-## 15.Now to run the pods having containarized application in it you need to follow below steps (see video no. 4 for this)
+## 15. Now to run the pods having containarized application in it you need to follow below steps (see video no. 4 for this)

  first You need to have your kubectl context set to the cluster.
 So that kubectl can communicate with your Kubernetes API server.
 Typically, this configuration is found in the ~/.kube/config file on your control plane (master) node.
 ```